Kz-Op/ExampleRepo/Readme.md

+#edit_this

-#this need to be eddited and get first contribution
+and get first contribution